S-Syrichko/vieux-grimoire-front/README.md

 # Mon vieux Grimoire
 ## Frontend
-This project is a frontend of a book sharing platform.
+This project is a frontend of a book sharing platform.<br>
-The project was made from this [Figma model](https://www.figma.com/file/Snidyc45xi6qchoOPabMA9/Maquette-Mon-Vieux-Grimoir?type=design&node-id=7-95&mode=design&t=ol3tTLIpsS8XKhLf-0)
+The project was made from this [Figma model](https://www.figma.com/file/Snidyc45xi6qchoOPabMA9/Maquette-Mon-Vieux-Grimoir?type=design&node-id=7-95&mode=design&t=ol3tTLIpsS8XKhLf-0)<br>
 You also can visit [backend repo](https://github.com/S-Syrichko/vieux-grimoire-back)

 ## Start project